 I have mentioned above that a meaningful work environment will spark motivation and as an end result lead to higher productivity.
 How does that translate into numbers?
 Let's assume that we can motivate about a third of our workforce; and these people will be able to spend 25 minutes a day more focused and productive - I think a very conservative improvement.
 This will amount to a rough benefit of 99'000 USD per year.

-Putting these two numbers together means that jumping on a meaningful sustainability journey can create a benefit of 125'000 USD per year for a group of 100 people; this is about 2% of the salary costs.
+Adding these two numbers together means that starting a meaningful sustainability journey can create a benefit of 350'000 USD per year for a group of 100 people; this is about 2% of the salary costs.
 I agree that most of these benefits will not directly appear in your profit & loss sheet - still this might convince you to start focusing on attracting and retaining your talents in your organisation.

 Receive our monthly themed summaries of our thoughts: click!